geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 #### Vector Style

-The `style` or `styleName` properties of vector layers (wfs, vector...) allow to apply a style the local data on the map.
+The `style` or `styleName` properties of vector layers (wfs, vector...) allow to apply a style to the local data on the map.

 - `style`: a style object/array.
 It can have different format.
 In the simplest case thus is an object that uses some leaflet-like style properties:
   - `weight`: width in pixel of the border / line.